adriandarian/spectra/docs/AI_PROMPT.md

 ### Output from AI:

-The AI will generate a complete, parseable markdown document ready for md2jira.
+The AI will generate a complete, parseable markdown document ready for spectra.

 ---